 We follow established online journalism norms by providing due links to all original sources, images and we embed social media sources or the screen shots to highlight our fact-checking process.
 To enable our readers to easily replicate our fact checks themselves, we have ensured that all the links of images, tweets, web pages and messages are stored in online archive www.archive.is.

 Even if we fail to prove or disprove a claim, we say it openly.
 For these stories, we give a rating of TRUE as some of them are.
 We update stories once we get more evidence and re-publish the updated story and duly share the information on our social media platforms for our readers about the changes made in a story or the corrections carried out.

 6. Open Correction policy:

-While we strive to correct the stories immediately, in some cases the correction process may take minimum ten days to be processed, re-checked and re-published.
-However, it may take more time depending upon data search required for the story or in case of some unavoidable circumstances.
+While we strive to correct the stories immediately, the correction process may take minimum ten days to be processed, re-checked and re-published.
+In some cases, it may take more time depending on data search required for the story or due to some unavoidable circumstances.
 All the corrections are displayed on our Corrections page.